 The rationale behind the Nevada rule is to protect against a double recovery – even though the damages you and your spouse/partner recover are for entirely different things.

-It is possible that this rule will change as the law becomes more developed in Nevada.
-Though for now, both you and your spouse/partner must sue.
+This rule may change as the law becomes more developed in Nevada.
+For now, however, both you and your spouse/partner must sue.

 Legal references: